-65 I consider the area of coastal permit U120642 is located where there is little commercial fishing.

-66 Historically, most commercial fishing has been reported by statistical area.
-The area of coastal permit U120642 is located in general statistical area 017 (SA017), which extends from Cape Stephens to $(4,149 \text{ km}^2)$ (Map 5).
+- 64 I consider the area of coastal permit U150785 is located where there is little, if any, commercial fishing. - 65 Historically, most commercial fishing has been reported by statistical area.
+The area of coastal permit U150785 is located in general statistical area 017 (SA017), which extends from Cape Stephens on d'Urville Island to Cape Campbell (4,149 km2) (Map 5).

-Map 5: General statistical area SA017.
-The red circle marks the approximate location of coastal permit area U120642.
+Map 5: General statistical area SA 017.
+The red circle marks the approximate location of coastal permit area U150785.

-Scallops, oysters, rock lobster and paua are reported by species-specific statistical areas rather than by general statistical area.
-The area of coastal permit U120642 falls within rock lobster statistical area 933 and paua statistical area P716.
+66 Scallops, oysters, rock lobster and paua are reported by species-specific statistical areas rather than by general statistical area.
+The area of coastal permit U150785 falls within rock lobster statistical area 933, paua statistical area P743, scallop statistical area 7JJ and oyster statistical area 7JJ (Maps 6A, 6B, 6C and 6D).

-Map 6: Species-specific statistical areas that encompass the area of coastal permit U120642 (approximate location as red circle).
-A - Rock lobster statistical area 933.
-B - Paua statistical area P716.
+Map 6: Species-specific statistical areas that encompass the area of coastal permit U150770 (approximate location as red dircle).
+A - Rock lobster statistical area 934.
+B - Paua statistical area P743.
+C - Scallop statistical area 7JJ.
+D - Oyster statistical area 7JJ.10

 67 Reporting by statistical area only provides coarse-scale information about where commercial fishing occurs.
-However, since 2007/2008 vessels over 6 m long that have used trawl or line fishing methods have had to report the start position of each fishing event by latitude and longitude to within 1 minute, which equates to around 1 nautical mile (nm).
-Since 2006/07 start positions for netting methods have had to report to within 2 nm.
+However, since 2007/2008 vessels over 6 m long that have used trawl or line fishing methods11 have had to report the start position of each fishing event by latitude and longitude to within 1 minute, which equates to around 1 nautical mile (nm).
+Since 2006/07 start positions for netting12 methods have had to report to within 2 nm13.
 Using this fine scale position data, MPI has modelled and mapped fishing intensity for different segments of fishing, characterised by a type of fishing gear and the main species caught.

 68 The location of fishing by vessels less than 6 m long within SA017 is unknown.
-However, based on information from fisheries officers and Maritime New Zeland, MPI has mapped long lining, bottom trawling and set netting by vessels less than 6m as being within enclosed bays and within 3nm of open coasts.
+However, based on information from fisheries officers and Maritime New Zealand, MPI has mapped long lining, bottom trawling and set netting by vessels less than 6 m as being within enclosed bays and within 3 nm of open coasts.
 The fishing by vessels less than 6 m is included in the maps of fine scale position data which is the best information available from fisheries statistics.
-Although, knowledge about species and information from commercial fishers can also help to determine whether specific types of fishing are likely to occur in an area.
+Although, knowledge